-History: The league was co-founded in the 1970s by Billie Jean King and Larry King, and first hit the owner of the league and majority owner of the Philadelphia Freedoms franchise.
+History: The league was co-founded in the 1970s by Billie Jean King and Larry King, and first hit the

-In 2015, WTT joined the NFL, NBA, NHL and MLB as only the 5th U.S. pro sports league to reach the 40 season milestone.
-In March 2017, WTT team owners Mark Ein (Washington Kastles) and Fred Luddy (San Diego Aviators) purchased majority ownership of World TeamTennis from league co-founder Billie Jean King who will remain involved as a minority
+In 2015, WTT joined the NFL, NBA, NHL and MLB as only the fifth U.S. pro sports league to reach the 40 season milestone.
+In March 2017, WTT team owners Mark Ein (Washington Kastles) and Fred Luddy (San Diego Aviators) purchased majority ownership of World TeamTennis from league co-founder Billie Jean King who will remain involved as a minority owner of the league and majority owner of the Philadelphia Freedoms franchise.
+In February 2019, Orange County Breakers owner purchased a share of majority ownership of World